 Affect policy at the highest levels to bring about change in bladder cancer treatment

-We currently have eight trustees and a small army of volunteers at Fight Bladder Cancer.
+We currently have seven trustees and a small army of volunteers at Fight Bladder Cancer.
 The trustees’ role is to ensure that the charity keeps to its stated objectives and is run fully in accordance with all current UK charity law.
 Our volunteers help with specific areas within the charity and without them, well, we simply couldn’t function!
-Our panel of trustees: John Hester (Chair), Deborah Major (Vice Chair), Professor Jim Catto, Dr Alison Birtle, Hilary Baker CNS, Melanie Costin, Valerie Hester and Paul Major.
+Our panel of trustees: John Hester (Chair), Deborah Major (Vice Chair), Professor Jim Catto, Dr Alison Birtle, Hilary Baker CNS, Valerie Hester and Paul Major.

 We have great support from a number of the most respected professionals in the field of bladder cancer who are passionate about making a difference to bladder cancer treatment, survival and quality of life.
 For their support and expertise, we’d like to say “Thank You!”